mkeke/2021-slide-puzzle/readme.md

 https://lysebo.xyz/games/slidepuzzle/20211018

 ## October 19th
 ## October 20th
 ## October 21st
 ## October 22nd
 ## October 23rd

+Creating a gear svg to serve as an options toggle.
+I have reserved 30px for the height of the gear.
+So how do one construct the perfect gear symbol?
+Drawing some examples to find the proper form.
+(IMAGE) Using the same knob path and rotating it 9 times around the origo.
+Using a mask to get a transparent center.

+creating a section for options. clicking on the gear toggles the visibility.
+When the section is visible, state.gameOn is true, disabling all game related interactions.

+Being hung up on SVGs I might start with creating icons for changing grids.
+3, 4, 5, 6, 7 tiles in either direction.
+Background color is green for the easiest grid and red for the hardest grid.
+Up next is to reset the grid, and reset the game, when the user clicks a grid.

 ## October 24th
 ## October 25th
 ## October 26th